Big, can’t-miss Montréal concerts in 2025

 Welcome to Montréal!

 To enjoy the best concerts the city has to offer during your stay, please don't think of yourself as a tourist, but as one of us.
 We're counting on you to enjoy Montréal in a spirit of respect, responsibility and celebration!
-Here's an article on our “Promise for a sustainable stay” detailing how you can enjoy your stay.
+Here's an article on how to "Live like a local in Montréal" detailing how you can enjoy your stay.

 The return of Aussie pop royalty